Thousands converge on National Mall to mark the March on Washington’s 60th anniversary - The Boston Globe

 Pamela Mays McDonald of Philadelphia attended the initial march as a child.
 “I was 8 years old at the original March and only one woman was allowed to speak — she was from Arkansas where I’m from — now look at how many women are on the podium today,” she said.

-For some, the contrasts were bittersweet.
+For some, the contrasts between the size of the original demonstration and the more modest turnout Saturday were bittersweet.
 “I often look back and look over to the reflection pool and the Washington Monument and I see a quarter of a million people 60 years ago and just a trickling now," said Marsha Dean Phelts of Amelia Island, Florida.
 “It was more fired up then.
 But the things we were asking for and needing, we still need them today.”

 Advertisement

-As speakers delivered messages they were overshadowed by the sounds of passenger planes taking off from Ronald Reagan National Airport.
-Rugby games were underway along the Mall in close proximity to the Lincoln while joggers and bikers went about their routines.
+As speakers delivered messages, they were overshadowed by the sounds of passenger planes taking off from Ronald Reagan National Airport.
+Rugby games were underway along the Mall in close proximity to the Lincoln Memorial while joggers and bikers went about their routines.

-On Friday, Martin Luther King III, who is the late civil rights icon’s eldest son, and his sister, Bernice King, visited their father’s monument in Washington.
+Yolanda King, the 15-year-old granddaughter of the Rev. Martin Luther King, Jr., roused marchers with remarks delivered from the same spot her grandfather gave the “I Have A Dream” speech sixty years ago.

-“I see a man still standing in authority and saying, ‘We’ve still got to get this right,’” Bernice said as she looked up at the granite statue.
+“If I could speak to my grandfather today, I would say I’m sorry we still have to be here to rededicate ourselves to finishing your work and ultimately realizing your dream,” she said.
+“Today, racism is still with us.
+Poverty is still with us.
+And now, gun violence has come for places of worship, our schools and our shopping centers.”

 Several leaders from groups organizing the march met Friday with Attorney General Merrick Garland and Assistant Attorney General Kristen Clarke of the civil rights division, to discuss a range of issues, including voting rights, policing and redlining.